Healthy Oatmeal Gingerbread Muffins (dairy-free + gluten-free)

 TIP!
 Just like the pumpkin muffins, you will have the best results if you use a high speed blender.
 Regular blenders don’t have the power to pulverize rolled oats like a Vitamix.
 That said, you can make them without a high speed blender by combining all of the wet ingredients in the blender then add them to a bowl with the dry using equal amounts oat flour in place of the oats.

-NOTE: Another thing I should mention is replacing the egg with a flax egg.
+NOTE FOR VEGANS: Another thing I should mention is replacing the egg with a flax egg.
 I have had several comments on my other muffins that this works, however when I have tried it in the past the results are always subpar (read: gummy).
 I’m not sure if some people have lower standards when it comes to texture or what but I have not had good luck with vegan versions of my flourless muffin recipes.

 So while I can’t guarantee results with flax eggs, if you’re willing to give it a try please let us know how it turns out for you.
 Your feedback is always helpful to others!

-Healthy Flourless Gingerbread Muffins
+Healthy Oatmeal Gingerbread Muffins

-- 1/2 cup pumpkin puree (not pumpkin pie mix)
+- ½ cup pumpkin puree, not pumpkin pie mix

-- 1/2 cup pure maple syrup
+- ⅓ cup pure maple syrup

-- 1 tablespoon vanilla extract
+- 1 teaspoon vanilla extract

-- 1/2 cup unsweetened non-dairy milk
+- ½ cup non-dairy milk, unsweetened

-- 1/4 cup molasses
+- ¼ cup molasses

 - 1 teaspoon baking powder